U.K. Professional Clients

 In law, a limited company is seen as an 'individual' in its own right.
 This means it can own property (such as a freehold or leasehold) and enter into contracts in its own name.
 It exists independently and separately from the people involved.
 As the name suggests, many are connected to blocks of flats where an arrangement needs to be made to deal with the running, maintenance and repair of the common parts of the building.

 The leaseholders of the flats are the members of the company, some will be appointed to act as directors and one will usually be the company secretary.
-They may appoint a managing agent to carry out the day-to-day work, or one may be specified in the leases with the freeholder.
+They may appoint a managing expert to carry out the day-to-day work, or one may be specified in the leases with the freeholder.

 The freeholder of the land on which the flats stand may be held by a third party, or it may be held by the management company (so that the leaseholders have the ultimate benefit of the freehold).
 The simplest form of flat management company is a dormant one which holds the freehold of the land for the members of the company, who are leaseholders of the flats built on that land.